-Source: Retail sales per IRI for the 52 and 26 weeks ended August 8, 2021 (MULO + Convenience).
+Source: Retail sales per IRI for the 52 and 26 weeks ended September 5, 2021 (MULO + Convenience).

 We see opportunities to translate this consumption growth into further distribution gains across channels, with a simultaneous focus on increasing shelf space and velocity in current doors.
 Due to our strong velocities across channels, we believe we have the opportunity to grow our points of distribution by approximately two fold with the Vita Coco brand alone.
-Specifically, we believe we have an opportunity in large format accounts to increase the number of items per store by maximizing our core item distribution in regional chains as well as the introduction of multipacks and new product lines such as our premium Farmers Organic products and Vita Coco Boosted.
-In addition we see a large opportunity to increase the number of doors in the convenience channel, where Vita Coco remains under distributed with only 55% of all-commodities-value weighted distribution, or ACV distribution, according to IRI.
+Specifically, we believe we have an opportunity in large format accounts to increase the number of items per store by maximizing our core item distribution in regional chains as well as the introduction of multipacks and new product lines such as our premium Farmers Organic products and Vita Coco Boosted, which highlights our sustainable sourcing, and Vita Coco Boosted.
+Coconut water multipacks are particularly attractive for our business, as retail sales of multipacks are outgrowing competing natural and healthy beverage categories, but only take up approximately one-half the shelf space that we believe should be allocated to multipacks in our category, according to IRI.
+In addition, we see a large opportunity to increase the number of doors in the convenience channel, where Vita Coco remains under distributed with only 55% of all-commodities-value weighted distribution, or ACV distribution, according to IRI.
 Furthermore, our introduction of Vita Coco coconut juice in cans is intended to support our convenience channel distribution with an opportunity to add more items per store.